wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

     - Year 1 is the first year of the HadCM3B simulation, that is the calendar year 60,000 BP.
 So the output files will show dates in the time dimension from year 1 to 60,000.
 - Crop to the region specified in `options.make` (optional).
 - Create attribute `missing_value`, which is deprecated, but recognized by LPJ-GUESS.
 It has the same value as `_FillValue`.
 Compare the [NCO reference](http://nco.sourceforge.net/nco.html#Missing-Values).
-- Concatenate full timeline.
+- Concatenate timeline within the time range defined in `options.make`.
 - Reorder dimensions from `time,lon,lat` to `lon,lat,time`.
 This way LPJ-GUESS can access the values for each grid cell along the time axis faster.

 ### Square Subregions
 To concatenate the whole Northern hemisphere over 60,000 years would yield insanely large NetCDF output files, and consecutively very large LPJ-GUESS output files.
 To keep the files in a manageable size, the output is split into “square subregions.”
-Each square NetCDF file contains the full timeline and can be used as input for a transient simulation run in LPJ-GUESS.
+Each square NetCDF file contains the full timeline (as defined in `options.make`) and can be used as input for a transient simulation run in LPJ-GUESS.

 With many separate LPJ-GUESS simulations comes the additional advantage of flexibility in scheduling the jobs.
 A simulation of _one square_ will allow an estimate of the time and resource consumption necessary for _one grid cell,_ from which you can derive the requirements for the simulating the _whole dataset._ And the simulation jobs for each square can the be scheduled as the resources permit.